iconify/icon-finder/docs/core/blocks.md

     -   In collection view: "tags", "themePrefixes", "themeSuffixes"
     -   In search view: "collections" (list of collections)
 -   `active`: Currently active filter.
 Null if none or filter key.
 -   `filters`: List of available filters.
-Filter key is used to uniquely identify filter.
+The object key is used to uniquely identify filter.
 Value is an object:
     -   `title`: Filter title, should be used by UI instead of filter key, though they usually match, except for collections list filter in search results.
     -   `index`: Filter index.
 If filters have colour rotation, its index should be used to set UI colour.
     -   `disabled`: True if a filter is disabled.
 A filter is disabled when, for example, a user is searching icons in icon set, filter represents a tag and applying that tag would return 0 results.